speight-wq/merkle-envelope-tools/README.md

 This toolkit includes two verification instruments.
 Both are deterministic: identical inputs produce identical outputs across environments, implementations, and time.

 These tools do not just return "valid" or "invalid."
-They produce a reproducible cryptographic fingerprint of the verification process itself — enabling independent verification, dispute resolution, and automated integrity checks without trusting any API or third party.
+They produce a reproducible cryptographic fingerprint of the verification process itself — enabling independent verification, dispute resolution and automated integrity checks without trusting any API or third party.

 ---

 ## SPV Proof Explorer

-`explorer.html` — Single-transaction forensic verification.
+`explorer.html` — Single transaction forensic verification.

 Verifies one SPV envelope with full byte-level transparency.
 Every computation step is exposed, hashed, and exportable.